Buying real estate in Slovenia?

 Sources: Trading Economics, CEE Legal Matters, Trading Economics

-8) You should know Slovenia's low crime rate makes properties in family-friendly neighborhoods highly attractive
+8) Highlight Slovenia’s low crime rate as a selling point for family-friendly neighborhoods

 Slovenia is known for its low crime rate, making it appealing for families.